getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 Factoring in the dependency installation and build time before the test run, a complete CI run takes around 35-45 minutes, which is shorter than we anticipated.
 It is definitely too long to run this on every PR or push.
 However, given the limitations we encountered the value gain wouldn't be substantial enough to justify this anyway.
 Therefore, we decided to run our mutation testing setup once every week to track the score over time.
 We'll use Sentry's Dashboards and Alerts features to for example alert us when there's a significant drop in mutation score.

 As a further experiment, we switched from Jest to Vitest in the Core SDK package.
-While the conversion was relatively easy, it really improved the MT runtime by reducing it from 60 minutes to now much more manageable 25 minutes.
+While the conversion was relatively easy, it reduced the MT runtime from 60 minutes to now much more manageable 25 minutes.
 We generally want to switch over to Vitest and already did so in several packages.
-Unfortunately, given our Node SDK still supports Node 14 and hence test on Node 14 as well, we cannot convert all our packages to Vitest yet.
+Unfortunately, given our Node SDK still supports Node 14 and hence we test on Node 14 as well, we cannot convert all our packages to Vitest yet.
 This is because Vitest only supports Node 18 and above.
-We found it also works for us in Node 16 but unfortunately not in Node 14.
+We found it also works for us in Node 16, but unfortunately not in Node 14.
 So Jest will stay a bit longer with us than we hoped.

 ## Conclusion

-Let's wrap this lengthy blog post (congrats if you made it this far!) up with some conclusions what we learned from experimenting with mutation testing.
+Let's wrap this lengthy blog post (congrats if you made it this far!) up with some learnings we had from experimenting with mutation testing.

 Mutation Testing is a great asset for checking the quality of tests and we definitely found some areas where test improvements would be beneficial.
 In our particular monorepo and testing setup, where we cover a lot of test scenarios in E2E and integration tests, we unfortunately came across some limitations.